openwms/shop.together.backend/README.md

 # shop.together.backend

-The Shop2Gether backend is built with the less effort possible.
+The Shop2Gether backend is built with less effort possible to back the Shop2Gether mobile application.
 We just discussed, sketched and implemented the domain model, identified aggregates and exposed those as RESTful resources.
-The business object, as well as persistency model (EO: Entity Objects) and view object (VO) model look like this:
+The business object model, the persistency model (EO: Entity Objects) and view object model (VO) look like this:

 ![DM][1]

 # Specialities

 - Spatial Query Support.
-To find other users in the interested area we need to have a database that supports spatial queries.
+To find other users in the interested area the app requires a database that supports spatial queries.
 H2 and PostgreSQL are good candidates for that.
-Spatial Query support in H2 is easy to activate, just add a library (org.orbisgis:h2gis-ext) and call a function to activate it [see](src/main/resources/schema-H2.sql)
+Spatial Query support in H2 is much more easy to activate than in PostgreSQL - just add a library (org.orbisgis:h2gis-ext) and call a function to activate it [see](src/main/resources/schema-H2.sql)
-- Separation of View Model
+- Separation of view model and persistency model.
+Like we did in other projects, we start from the beginning with separate models for persistence and the public API.
+We use [Ameba](https://github.com/abraxas-labs/ameba-lib) and [Dozer](http://dozer.sourceforge.net/) for mapping between both.

 # Flow

-What is the flow how to deal with this API?
+What is the flow and how to deal with the API?

 ## Login

-First we need to get over the login procedure and populate the security context.
+First we need to get over the login procedure and populate the security context. // to be described

 ## Get Owner information

-After an user is authenticated, the client application may require more information about the authenticated user, so called Owner, and it's Items.
+After an user is authenticated, the client application may require more information about the authenticated user, so called Owner, and his Items.

 ```
 GET /owners/{id}